 There are four options currently available for injectable migraine treatment:

-Erenumab is unique among these in that it is the only injectable that binds to the CGRP receptor, or “sits where CGRP is supposed to go,” as Dr. Ailani put it.
+Erenumab is unique among these as it is the only injectable that binds to the CGRP receptor, or “sits where CGRP is supposed to go,” as Dr. Ailani put it.
 The rest bind onto the CGRP directly.

 “I would say that the four available injectable CGRP preventive medications are

-The approval of these four medications has significantly expanded the arsenal of injectable treatment options for the prevention of migraine, which previously only included onabotulinumtoxinA, or Botox.
+The approval of these four medications has significantly increased the injectable treatment options for the prevention of migraine.
+This previously only included onabotulinumtoxinA, or Botox.

 Although it is not migraine-specific like the other injectables,

-As well as injectable treatments that help prevent migraine, there are also two injectable treatment options approved for the acute treatment of migraine.
+In addition to the injectable treatments that help prevent migraine, there are also two injectable medications with approval to treat acute migraine.

-Unlike the other injectable migraine treatments, which people receive regularly to prevent migraine, Imitrex and DHE are not intended for long-term, daily use.
+Unlike the other injectable treatments, which people receive regularly to prevent migraine, Imitrex and DHE are not meant for long-term, daily use.

-Both Imitrex and DHE may reduce the pain associated with migraine episodes by causing blood vessels to tighten.
+Both Imitrex and DHE may reduce the pain resulting from migraine episodes by causing blood vessels to tighten.
 This is a process known as vasoconstriction.

-People can administer erenumab, fremanezumab, and galcanezumab at home by themselves, if they wish to.
-Depending on which medication they are taking, they can do this monthly or every 90 days, as in the case of fremanezumab.
+People can administer erenumab, fremanezumab, and galcanezumab at home by themselves if they wish to.
+Depending on which medication they are taking, a person can do this monthly or every 90 days, as in the case of fremanezumab.